guettli/git-tips/README.md

 # Autocompletion

-If you configured auto-completion, then you can easy checkout a branch if you know the first characters of the branch name:
+If you configured auto-completion, then you can easy switch a branch if you know the first characters of the branch name:

 ```
-git checkout foo[TAB]
+git switch foo[TAB]
  --->        foobar
 ```